abhikdps/adaptive-query-accelerator/docs/storage-architecture.md

 # Storage Engine Architecture

 This document details the design and implementation of the AQA Storage Layer.
-The storage engine provides high-performance, buffered access to disk pages using memory-mapped I/O (`mmap`) and a custom LRU Page Cache.
+The storage engine provides high-performance, buffered access to disk pages using memory-mapped I/O (`mmap`) and a custom Page Cache (buffer pool) with LRU eviction by default and optional pluggable policies (e.g. scan-resistant, LFU, hint-aware).
+See [eviction-policy.md](eviction-policy.md) and [access-observer.md](access-observer.md).

 ## 1. High-Level Architecture